 INTERESTED TO BE PART OF THIS INITIATIVE?

-If you are interested in being a participant in the programme, please send your name and email to firstname.lastname@example.org with subject line “BADEA/UNITAR participant” so we can inform you when the Call for Applications is launched.
-Limited slots are available and subject to selection process and approval by our partners.
-This initiative is exclusively for women and youth who are currently in Tanzania, Zambia, and Zimbabwe.
+If you are interested in being a participant in the programme, please register as participant from Tanzania, Zambia, or Zimbabwe.
+For partnership inquiries, please send an email to firstname.lastname@example.org with subject line “BADEA/UNITAR SME project”.
+This initiative is exclusively for women and youth who are currently based in Tanzania, Zambia, and Zimbabwe and subject to availability of slots.

 The Arab Bank for Economic Development in Africa (BADEA) was established pursuant to the resolution of the 6th Arab Summit Conference at Algiers (28th November 1973).
 The Bank began operations in March 1975.
 BADEA is a financial institution owned by eighteen Arab countries members of the League of Arab States (LAS) which signed its Establishing Agreement in 18th February 1974.
 The Bank is an independent International Institution enjoying full international legal status and complete autonomy in administrative and financial matters.
 It is governed by the provisions of its Establishing Agreement and the principles of international law.
 The Bank’s Headquarters is located in Khartoum, the capital of the Republic of the Sudan.
 For more information about BADEA, please see: www.badea.org